This post is a very condensed version of The Salon Service Pricing Toolkit, which includes:

 This formula calculates the cost of a single service providing employee’s minutely wages only.
 Because of that, this method doesn’t account for that employee’s downtime or the cost of any additional idle employees, so adjustments are necessary to account for fluctuating labor expenses.

 Let’s say you want to pay your employees a base hourly wage of $12.
-Inflate that by 8% (7.65% rounded up—to account for federal employment tax), whatever the empLaborloyer’s portion of your state employment tax is (rounded up to the nearest whole percent), and whatever percentage you consider necessary to help offset any commission bonuses you plan on offering.
+Inflate that by 8% (7.65% rounded up—to account for federal employment tax), whatever the employer’s portion of your state employment tax is (rounded up to the nearest whole percent), and whatever percentage you consider necessary to help offset any commission bonuses you plan on offering.

 Total those figures to an hourly labor expense and divide it by 60 minutes to get your labor cost per minute.
 In the example above, a single employee costs you $0.24 per minute.
 Be mindful of your bonuses, though.
 If you’re offering a compensation system that rewards performance with commissions, you’ll have to do some complicated math to account for those bonuses.
 I recommend hiring someone who specializes in compensation structuring, because that’s a series of formulas I definitely won’t be sharing.
 (The odds of someone who lacks experience with math and/or Excel screwing up their calculations is just too high, so I don’t feel comfortable putting together a toolkit for that—at least not until I find a way to make it stupid-proof.)